INQUIRELAB/Crys_Rep_Enrich/README.md

 The work introduces a hierarchical multi-modal self-supervised learning (SSL) framework that enriches the high-dimensional Fourier-Transformed Crystallographic Properties (FTCP) representation into compact, information-dense features without using any property labels.

 The framework decomposes FTCP into six physically motivated modalities, trains specialized neural architectures via 13 self-supervised pretext tasks, and produces enriched representations that generalize across downstream materials property prediction tasks.

 ---

+## 👥 Authors

+- **Danial Ebrahimzadeh** (University of Oklahoma) — [danial.ebrahimzadeh@ou.edu](mailto:danial.ebrahimzadeh@ou.edu)
+- **Sarah Sharif** (University of Oklahoma)
+- **Yaser Mike Banad** (University of Oklahoma) — Corresponding Author [bana@ou.edu](mailto:bana@ou.edu)

+---

+## 📄 Abstract

+Accelerating the discovery of functional inorganic materials requires machine learning models that can extract physically meaningful patterns from crystallographic data without relying on costly labeled property measurements.
+High-dimensional crystallographic representations such as the Fourier-Transformed Crystallographic Properties (FTCP) are statistically intractable for direct machine learning due to various challenges such as extreme dimensionality, heterogeneous sparsity, and redundant features.
+We introduce a hierarchical multi-modal self-supervised learning framework that decomposes FTCP into six physically motivated modalities and trains specialized neural architectures through 13 pretext tasks, producing enriched representations without requiring any property labels.
+Applied to 129,473 inorganic crystalline materials, the framework achieves a **12.3× compression** while demonstrating strong generalization as six of thirteen pretext tasks show test performance equal to or exceeding validation performance.
+Downstream evaluation across three complementary scenarios establishes the practical value of the enriched features.
+With simple linear regression, enriched features achieve stable formation energy RMSE of 0.826 eV/atom across all data splits while raw FTCP fails catastrophically, with a 37–40× computational speedup.
+Feature attribution via SHAP reveals that SSL features contribute 32.81% of predictive importance in a hybrid model despite comprising only 7.5% of feature dimensions, confirming non-redundant complementarity with raw FTCP.
+Under extreme data scarcity (1% of training data), a regularized residual model using enriched features achieves meaningful property prediction improvements, demonstrating effective transfer learning with 1% labeled samples.
+These results demonstrate that self-supervised data enrichment is a practical and principled pathway toward general-purpose crystallographic representations for high-throughput materials discovery.

+---

+## 📜 License

+This repository is released under the **MIT License**.

+---